Dining: Safari-style group table, Full board

 The 90,000-acre Ol Pejeta Conservancy is home to Kenya’s largest population of black rhino, and rare northern species such as Grevy’s zebra and Beisa oryx.
 Activities include both day and night game drives, as well as game viewing on horseback.
 Interpretative game walks focus on identifying spoor and wildlife prints.
 Guests are also welcome to participate in the lion tracking programme which monitors the lions of the area.

 From here it is possible to visit Sweetwaters Chimpanzee Sanctuary, the only place to see these endangered and highly intelligent animals in Kenya.
 Visits to Morani Information Centre and rhino holding pens can be arranged.
-The camp is closed during the rains in April and May.
+The camp has a prestigious gold award from Ecotourism Kenya, and is closed during the rains in April and May.

-To request availability / quotation, add Kicheche Laikipia Camp to your shortlist.
+To find out more, or request a quotation, add Kicheche Laikipia Camp to your list of favourites.